-Quebec requires students to return to class, and the number of families home schooling jumps
+Quebec requires students to return to class, and the number of families home-schooling jumps

 Officials in Canada shut schools down in March.
-With that measure and others, and relative unity among political leaders, the country has fared far better against covid-19 than the United States.
-Cases per capita in Canada are less than a fifth those of the United States; deaths are less than half.
+With that measure and others, and relative unity among political leaders, the country has fared far better against the coronavirus than the United States.
+Cases per capita in Canada are less than a fifth of those in the United States; deaths are less than half.

 Canada’s other health crisis: As overdoses surge, officials call on government to decriminalize illicit drugs